Wolk9/Superpy-WINC/Readme.md

 3. **Buy a Product**

-   python super.py buy --product-name "Product Name" --price <buy_price> --expiration-date YYYY-MM-DD
+   python super.py buy --product-name "Product Name" --price <buy_price> --expiration-date YYYY-MM-DD --quantity <quantity>

+   The --quantity option allows you to specify the quantity of the product to buy (default is 1).

 4. **Sell a Product**